acmpesuecc/TkT-Editor/README.md

 # TkT~Ed

-## Portable text editor made with python and tkinte.
+## Portable text editor made with python and tkinter.

 ---------------